The Arrowsmith Multiple Year Whole Cohort Program (Whole Cohort Program)

 A cognitive function is the job of a region of the brain (or network of regions) that is critical to specific aspects of learning.
 By providing students with an opportunity to enhance a range of cognitive functions (whether from poor to average, average to superior or enhancement of superior functioning) across the course of their primary years, they will develop the capacities necessary to learn to read, write, reason, understand and analyse complex abstract relationships, think critically, be flexible in thought, retain information and accept and consider other points of view.
 These are all essential abilities required for all aspects of learning.

 In each year group, a different cognitive function critical to learning will be strengthened.
 Once a function is strengthened, it remains strengthened.
-See page 2 for details of the proposed Whole Cohort Program.

 The Arrowsmith Program at Marsden

 Created by Barbara-Arrowsmith-Young, Arrowsmith is a world-wide program which uses the principles of neuroplasticity, employing techniques that strengthen pathways in the brain so that learning can take place with ease and efficiency.
 Everyone benefits from cognitive stimulation particularly as key pathways are needed in the brain for specific learning to be able to take place.

 In the human brain, networks of neurons are set up to perform particular cognitive functions such as: processing information; seeing relationships and making the connections necessary for insight and conceptualisation; forming and retaining memories; navigating in space; recognising familiar faces; parsing speech; learning motor plans for reading and writing; discriminating speech sounds; visually retaining symbol patterns necessary for reading, spelling and visual template learning; interpreting emotions; and thinking non-verbally.

 Enhancement of these cognitive functions is possible through the targeted application of the principles of neuroplasticity.
 This is the basis of the Arrowsmith Program.